KillingSpark/restic-cronned/README.md

 * `/restart?name=JOBNAME`
 * `/reload?name=JOBNAME` <-- requires the file to be named `JOBNAME.json`

-You can use the rccommand tool to do these for you if you dont wnat to use curl
+You can use the rccommand tool to do these for you if you dont want to use curl

 # Future plans #
-1. Better configuration maybe using viper/cobra/...
+1. Better configuration maybe using viper/cobra/... (right now just loading a config json file.
+Works well enough though)
 1. Improve lock watching for repos.
-Right now there are still race conditions.
-Every job can still fail once for every race he looses.
+Right now there are still race conditions if two jobs are working on the same repo.
+But one can use the triggers to avoid these.
-1. better output for/from the command-wrapper tool
+1. Better output for/from the command-wrapper tool